 There are two easy ways to invest in VOO or VUG commission-free:

-I like M1 Finance as the best option because it gives you the flexibility to purchase VUG, VOO, and thousands of other stocks.
+M1 Finance is the best option because it allows you to purchase VUG, VOO, and thousands of other stocks.

 Which is Better VUG or VOO?

 VUG and VOO are great investments.
 They offer investors the ability to invest in the market at a low expense ratio.

 VUG offers more potential returns but also more volatility.

 If you believe the success of VUG will continue and are willing to ride the waves of volatility, then VUG might be an excellent investment for you.